Darmaiad/egghead-react-redux/README.md

 The course continues from where the first part, [Getting Started with Redux](https://egghead.io/courses/getting-started-with-redux), left off.If you are not already experienced with Redux I suggest you start with the first part.

+After the end of the course I styled the project with [Material-UI](https://material-ui-next.com/), a react implementation of Google's [Material Design](https://material.io/) guidelines.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).